 Udaipur: Udaipur is approximately 7 hours away from Jaipur by car.
 The “White City” or “City of Lakes” is yet another breathtaking city to visit in Rajasthan – make sure you visit the City Palace and take a sunset boat ride on Lake Pichola to Jagmandir.
 Click here for my quick Udaipur travel guide!

-Need more help planning your perfect India trip?
-Head on over here for more India destination guides!
+- Head on over here for even more India travel tips and destination guides

 Enjoyed this Jaipur travel guide?
 Share it or pin this for later!